My Freshly Hatched Shell In The GD Loft

 The following day I tried to remove the PVA scabs.
 And what a kerfuffle that was...
 After wetting the PVA and waiting for it to go white, I tried to peel it off.
 The smaller scabs came off quite easily but the bigger scabs stuck to the new gelcoat like a limpet on a rock in a storm.
 I tried drenching the areas with water-soaked kitchen paper but to little avail.
 So I spent all morning picking away to get to my gelcoat repair.
 I also had to use my scribe to pick and prise the PVA out of the deeper indentations.
 Here is a short video of my PVC Removal efforts...

-Really not a good day.
-I'm not going to use the PVA method on the larger areas, I've decided to just let the repairs cure "al-fresco."
+Really not a good day...
+And for what little repairs I have to I'm not going to use the PVA method, I've decided to just let the repairs cure "al-fresco."

 Comment: When you think about it, the final surface of gelcoat that will be seen is, in effect, beneath the surface of the new gelcoat surface, so when it's sanded down and finished all should be good.